 Digital improvement grants of up to £5,000 are available to SMEs in Northamptonshire.
-IT Lab was on the airwaves with BBC Radio Northampton to discuss what this could mean for business owners in the county.
+IT Lab was on the airwaves with BBC Radio Northampton to discuss what this means for business owners in the county.

 IT Lab’s Director of Cyber Services Michael Bateman and Northamptonshire County Council were invited to join Stuart Linnell on his breakfast show.
 Funding is open to small and medium sized enterprises to invest in technology; companies have until the 29th of September to submit their applications.

 The Council’s Sarah Elwood explained that the initiative is designed to support growth.
 SMEs can use the money on a broad range of improvements including new hardware or software, moving to the cloud, digital marketing, apps or CRM systems.